so-907/Anatomically-Constrained-LDMs-for-Rare-Case-Augmentation/README.md

 PBL bias +0.0004 → **+0.0047**.
 The autoencoder is not the bottleneck.

 [![Three training curves: L1 reconstruction loss dropping sharply then flattening once the adversarial term switches on at step 3000; Gate 2b's HF retention rising and LPIPS falling after step 3000; the disc hinge/separation showing the adversarial game is live, not dead](figs/a7_vae_train.png)](figs/a7_vae_train.png)
-*VAE training: reconstruction loss, the Gate 2b diagnostics (HF retention, LPIPS) before and after the adversarial term switches on at step 3000, and the adversarial game itself.*
+*VAE training: reconstruction loss, the Sanity check 2b diagnostics (HF retention, LPIPS) before and after the adversarial term switches on at step 3000, and the adversarial game itself.*

 [![Eight VAE round-trip probes across the PBL range: real image, reconstruction, and a difference map with the crest line marked, with the reconstruction/real ratio annotated per patch](figs/a1_vae_probe.png)](figs/a1_vae_probe.png)
 *VAE round-trip probe across the PBL range — real | reconstruction | difference, crest line marked.
 The anatomy that matters survives compression essentially intact.*